-As winter approaches, it’s essential to prepare not just yourself, but also your vehicle for the colder months.
+As winter approaches, it’s essential to prepare not just yourself, but also make your car winter ready.
 ‘Winter is coming’ may ring familiar to many as a catchphrase from the popular television series Game of Thrones, but it also serves as a timely reminder for car owners.
-The adverse weather conditions during winter can pose real challenges to vehicles and drivers alike.
+The adverse weather conditions during winter can pose real challenges to vehicles and drivers alike especially while driving on icy roads.

 Therefore, it’s crucial to ensure your car is well-prepared to withstand the icy, snowy, and often treacherous roads that winter inevitably brings.